terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_instance.html.markdown

 * `name` - (Required) The name of the instance.

 * `shape` - (Required) The shape of the instance, e.g. `oc4`.

+* `orchestration` - (Optional) The information pertaining to creating an instance through the orchestration API.
+See [Orchestration](#orchestration) below for more information.

 * `instance_attributes` - (Optional) A JSON string of custom attributes.
 See [Attributes](#attributes) below for more information.